timeplus-io/docs/docs/usecases.md

 Not only the past data will be analyzed, but also the latest incoming data will be processed continuously.

-### :rotating_light: S-MVIEW: Creating materialized view to keep latest analysis result and cache for other systems to query {#s-mview}
+### S-MVIEW: Creating materialized view to keep latest analysis result and cache for other systems to query {#s-mview}

 **Use Case:** unlike the traditional SQL queries, streaming queries never end until the user cancels it.
 The analysis results are kept pushing to the web UI or slack/kafka destinations.
 The analysts want to run advanced streaming query in Timeplus and cache the results as a materialized view.
 So that they can use regular SQL tools/systems to get the table of the streaming insights.
 Materialized views are also useful to downsample the data to reduce the data volume for future analysis and storage